 About the Award

 The Alexander Hollaender Award in Biophysics is presented every three years and carries with it a $20,000 prize.
 The Award recognizes outstanding contributions made to the field of biophysics.
 Henrietta W. Hollaender established the Alexander Hollaender Award in Biophysics in honor of her husband, Alexander W. Hollaender, who brought to prominence the field of photobiology.
 With an interest in the lethal and mutagenic effects of monochromatic ultra-violet radiation on cells, Dr. Hollaender identified the first clear indication that changes in nucleic acids needed to be analyzed, rather than proteins.
-Nominations are being accepted now for the 2025 Award.

 Award History